oscal-compass/compliance-trestle/docs/trestle-spec.md

 ...
 ~~~

+The future version of this command would be: `trestle split -e 'metadata'`
+Notice that in that case, the root property `catalog.` was ommitted and infered by trestle based on the directory the command was executed from.

-Suppose now the user wants to further break down the `revision-history` property under the `metadata` subcomponent.
-The command to achieve that would be `trestle split -i catalogs/mycatalog -e metadata.revision-history` which would result in the replacement of the `metadata.json` file by a `metadata` directory containing a `metadata.json` file and a `revision-history.json` file as shown below:
+**Step 2**: Suppose now the user wants to further break down the `revision-history` property under the `metadata` subcomponent.
+The command to achieve that would be `trestle split -f metadata.json -e 'metadata.revision-history'` which would result in the replacement of the `metadata.json` file by a `metadata` directory containing a `metadata.json` file and a `revision-history.json` file as shown below:

 ~~~
 .